daedon/Fooocus-API-XYZ/README.md

 #### Customizing

+Fooocus-API-XYZ is data driven.
+It:
+* reads parameter files line by line into lists matching the parameter name.
+* generates permutations of all the parameter values stored in the parameter lists.
+* for each permutation, replaces all the parameters in the curl template
+* saves the curl template to a bash file named `runCURL`.
+* * makes `runCURL` executable and runs it.
+* on to the next iteration.

 The curl template has close to 100 parameters, only a dozen or so are set up by default.